 Class 4 to Class 6 roadways have low traffic volumes with class 6 roads seeing occasional and local traffic.
-They provide access to large areas of the Preserve.
-These roads see infrequent use of after hours.
-These roads and intersections should use retro reflective signs instead of lighting to minimize the ecological impact.
+They may provide access to large areas of the Preserve and see infrequent use of after hours.
+These roads and intersections should use retro reflective signage to minimize the ecological impact.

-Table 4.3 Roadway Illumination Guidelines (Maximum Values) 4.3 Roadways Type Light Level (lux) Height Cu 4.3.1 Class 1-3 roadways None N/A N/A N/A N/A 4.3.2 Class 1-3 roads & intersections SCO Marker LPS, HPS or Amber CFL or LED, Filtered ~3 6 m No 4.3.3 Class 4-6 Roads & intersections Signage only N/A N/A N/A N/A
+Table 4.3 Roadway Illumination Guidelines (Maximum Values) 4.3 Roadways Type Light Level (lux) Height Curfew 4.3.1 Class 1-3 roadways None N/A N/A N/A N/A 4.3.2 Class 1-3 roads & intersections SCO Marker LPS, HPS or Amber CFL or LED, Filtered ~3 6 m No 4.3.3 Class 4-6 Roads & intersections Signage only N/A N/A N/A N/A